0x11semprez/0x11semprez/README.md

 ⚙ git / postgresql

 **vision**
-✷ build the future
+✷ build the future**
 ✷ create tools for everyone's freedom

 **life**
-sport · discipline · self-care
+✷ sport · discipline · self-care

 **quote**
-“God gave me the power to do His work.”
+✷ “God gave me the power to do His work.”